-The need for both cultural-sensitivity and job specific instruction arose in speaking with Zlatko who was involved in searches at checkpoints.
+The need for both cultural-sensitivity and job specific instruction arose in speaking with Zlatko.
 Zlatko states that he received some training before deployment but he felt that the training was completely mismatched with what he was expected to do at the checkpoint.
-The training involved real-time simulations but they did not match what was expected when he was in Iraq, almost to the extent of being the opposite; because of this he did not consider them to be helpful at all.
+The training involved real-time simulations but they did not match what was expected when he was in the region, almost to the extent of being the opposite; because of this he did not consider them to be helpful at all.
 He states "you learn everything there, at the moment", for example, he claims that when women are travelling alone there is usually no issue, but that issues can arise when women are accompanied by their husbands who may be more protective.
-Because of this, the initial days in this position were difficult as he felt he had to learn on the job and in the first month almost every day was different [BDI-Zlatko-02.03.2017-SC].
+Because of this, the initial days in this position were difficult as he felt he had to learn on the job and in the first month almost every day was different [Zlatko-Male-Military].

 Additional training could be helpful in terms of sensitivity.
-For example, Zlatko remarks that he found the local people in Iraq to be very unhygienic.
-He recalls that while on checkpoints, performing searches, dealing with the locals was unpleasant because of body odour [BDI-Zlatko-02.03.2017-SC].
-Dimo mentions something similar and notes that it is something that his friends in the military had warned him of before going on deployment [BDI-Dimo-01.03.2017-MG].
+For example, Zlatko remarks that he found the local people to be very unhygienic.
+He recalls that while on checkpoints, performing searches, dealing with the locals was unpleasant because of body odour [Zlatko-Male-Military].
+Dimo mentions something similar and notes that it is something that his friends in the military had warned him of before going on deployment [Dimo-Male-Military].
 Milen states that the inclusion of smells is important for creating an accurate atmosphere within the game.
-He describes that newcomers, and even experienced officers, deployed to Afghanistan were disorientated by the intrusive smells of livestock and farming.
-According to Milen, it is an environment that they are completely unfamiliar with, and he describes soldiers perfuming their personal space in camps to cope [BDI-Milen-02.03.2017-MG].
+He describes that newcomers, and even experienced officers, were disorientated by the intrusive smells of livestock and farming.
+According to Milen, it is an environment that they are completely unfamiliar with, and he describes soldiers perfuming their personal space in camps to cope [Milen-Male-Military].